-There is a growing sentiment among Canadians that somehow RRSPs are a government scam because you’ll be forced to pay tax on any withdrawals in retirement.
-That leads many to (sometimes) incorrectly declare that TFSAs are the better savings vehicle for retirement due to the tax-free treatment of withdrawals.
+Should you contribute to your RRSP or your TFSA?
+It’s one of the most frequently asked questions here and on other financial forums, yet the answers couldn’t be more divided.
+Furthermore, there is a growing sentiment among Canadians that somehow RRSPs are a government scam because you’ll be forced to pay tax on any withdrawals in retirement.
+That leads many to (sometimes) incorrectly declare that a TFSA is the better savings vehicle for retirement due to the tax-free treatment of withdrawals.

 Here’s a simple chart that David Chilton used in The Wealthy Barber Returns to help drive this point home: